 Any over the counter (OTC) medication that your camper takes regularly should be brought in its original store packaged container to the nurse upon arrival.
-Please label it with your child's name.

 There is a nurse on duty and on site 24 hours/day from the opening to the close of each session, as well as the stayover weekends.